ScaffoldOps/generator-api/README.md

 - Does not execute generation jobs
 - Does not deploy generated services
 - Does not run `deployment-worker`
+- Does not mount or access the `generator-worker` PVC directly

 ## Architecture
 Hexagonal (ports and adapters):